-With water resistance only up to 100 metres, this is a dive watch better suited to doing lengths in a swimming pool or laidback holiday snorkelling than deep-sea dives.
+With water resistance only up to 100 meters, this is a dive watch better suited to doing lengths in a swimming pool or laidback holiday snorkeling than deep-sea dives.
 Not even planning to enter the water?
 The Oris Divers Sixty-Five Automatic is also a hard-wearing yet stylish watch to sport on a day-to-day basis.

 Best for: vintage-inspired timekeeping combined with modern technology.

 Case size: 42 millimetres Material: stainless steel Movement type: mechanical automatic Water resistance: up to 100 metres

 The Aquaracer was first introduced by highly-regarded luxury watch manufacturer Tag Heuer in the 1980s.
 These were watches designed to be worn to depth by experienced divers on their extreme underwater missions.
 And this particular model is no exception: a diving watch made not just to survive but to enhance subaquatic explorations.

 Firstly, it has a quartz movement rather than mechanical, a popular choice among divers because of its exceptional accuracy and precision.
 You’ve got indexes and hands coated with Super-LumiNova so you can read the time in poor visibility or low light.
 The bezel is unidirectional—essential in a dive watch to avoid any accidental calculations that might put you at risk.
 Meanwhile, the glass is sapphire crystal—scratch-resistant and hard-wearing.

 The army-green webbing strap is the final touch, adding some military-style panache to a watch that effortlessly captures the pragmatic, tough-minded, but adventurous attitude you’d associate with a dive watch.